HackerZam/Ender-3-Marlin-Firmware-for-SKR-3-EZ/README.md

  - Put micro-SD card into Ender 3 and start it up!
  - You should see it working, but in case you're not sure by the LCD, if you check the micro-SD card again, the file name should now be firmware.cur (Make sure not to delete this!)

+TO MANUALLY BUILD FIRMWARE:
+ - I recommend watch the first video in the playlist, it will help you get started
+ - Make sure to use this version of the firmware, don't go to the Marlin site, everything except the tools are included!

 Drivers:
  - X: TMC2209
  - Y: TMC2209